kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

     - Identitfy the NICs (PCI) on bare metal servers which should be passthrough to VMs.
     - Detach the NIC (PCI) from the Host (bare metal) and attach it to the Guest VMs.
     - Isolate the CPUs Cores allocated to VMs, IOThreads and Emulator Threads from the Host (bare metal) OS.
-    - This model will ensure that  Barmetal performance can be achieved for CNF PODS running inside the VMs and network complexities are also reduced.
+    - This model will ensure that  bare metal performance can be achieved for CNF PODS running inside the VMs and network complexities are also reduced.
 ## Implmentation Details
 * Most of above described requirements can be achieved via IaaS (Open stack, but I will not discuss that).
 * I will discuss implementation details for Host OS (Ubunut 18.04) and Guest VMs Running (Centos 18.06).